logicalclocks/feature-store-api/docs/templates/transformation_functions.md

     Don't decorate transformation functions with Pyspark `@udf` or `@pandas_udf`, as well as don't use any Pyspark dependencies.
     HSFS will decorate transformation function only if it is used inside Pyspark application.

-HSFS also comes with built-in transformation functions such as `min_max_scaler`, `standard_scaler`, `robust_scaler` and `label_encoder`.
+Hopsworks also ships Built-in transformation functions such as `min_max_scaler`, `standard_scaler`, `robust_scaler` and `label_encoder`.
+They can be registered by calling`register_builtin_transformation_functions` method on the feature store handle.

 ## Examples

-Transformation functions need to be registered in the Feature Store to make them accessible for training dataset creation.
-Assume you have a Python library called `hsfs_transformers` containing your transformation function `plus_one`.
+Let's assume that we have already installed Python library  [transformation_fn_template](https://github.com/logicalclocks/transformation_fn_template) containing transformation function `plus_one`.

 === "Python"

     !!! example "Register transformation function  `plus_one` in the Hopsworks feature store."
         ```python
-        from hsfs_transformers import transformers
+        from custom_functions import transformations
         plus_one_meta = fs.create_transformation_function(
-                    transformation_function=transformers.plus_one,
+                    transformation_function=transformations.plus_one,
                     output_type=int,
                     version=1)
         plus_one_meta.save()
         ```

-Built-in transformation functions can be registered by calling `register_builtin_transformation_functions` method on the feature store handle.

-=== "Python"

-    !!! example "Register built-in transformation functions in the Hopsworks feature store."
-        ```python
-        fs.register_builtin_transformation_functions()
-        ```

 To retrieve all transformation functions from the feature store use `get_transformation_functions` which will return list of `TransformationFunction` objects.
 A specific transformation function can be retrieved by `get_transformation_function` method where the user can provide a name and a version of the transformation function.
-If only the name is provided then it will default to version 1.
+If only function name is provided then it will default to version 1.

 === "Python"